Anxiety Therapist for High-Functioning Adults

 How Therapy Helps

-Understand and regulate your nervous system
+Understand and regulate their nervous system

-Reduce anxiety, depression, and emotional reactivity
+Reduce anxiety, panic, and depressive symptoms

 Process unresolved experiences or trauma

-Change unhelpful thoughts and patterns
+Change unhelpful thinking and behavioral patterns

 Frequently Asked Questions